cataclysmbnteam/Cataclysm-BN/docs/en/dev/guides/failed_to_create_glyph_error.md

----
-title: Failed to create glyph error
+# Failed to create glyph error
----

 There were similar issues reported in BN and DDA for MSYS Windows builds and some Mac builds. https://github.com/CleverRaven/Cataclysm-DDA/issues/50115